 12 What is the general character of oil exploration and production activity conducted in your country?
-Are areas offlimits to exploration and production?
+Are areas off-limits to exploration and production?

-In 2018, seven states and federal offshore waters supplied 91 per cent (10Mmbbl/d) of US crude oil production.
-Oil production was predominantly concentrated in Texas (40 per cent), federal offshore waters (16 per cent), North Dakota (11.5 per cent), New Mexico (6.2 per cent), Oklahoma (5 per cent), Alaska (4.4 per cent), California (4.3 per cent) and Colorado (4.2 per cent).
-Total US crude oil production increased approximately 16 per cent in 2018.
-Texas had a significant growth in production with a 1,297,000bbl/d increase.
-In 2018, New Mexico continued to produce more crude oil than California and Alaska, thanks in large part to growth in the Permian region.
+In 2019, five states and federal offshore waters supplied 84 per cent (10.3 million b/d) of US crude oil production.
+Oil production was predominantly concentrated in Texas (41 per cent), federal offshore waters (15 per cent), North Dakota (11 per cent), New Mexico (8 per cent), Oklahoma (5 per cent) and Colorado (4 per cent).
+Total US crude oil production increased approximately 10 per cent in 2019, although production in 2020 is projected to decrease for the first time since 2016.